 Applicants may be admitted to a regular Ph.D. program at one of three stages in their academic work: (1) after completion of a Master's program; (2) Directly from a Master's program at McMaster without completing the Master's degree; (3) in exceptional cases, directly from a Bachelor's program.
-First, entry after completion of a Master's program.
-Second, admission to Ph.D. studies from a Master's program at McMaster without completing the Master's degree.
 Students still enrolled in a Master's with thesis program beyond 22 months must complete the degree requirements including the thesis prior to admission to the Ph.D. program.
-And third, in exceptional cases, admission may be directly from a bachelor's degree.

 - 1. For applicants who hold a Master's degree, the primary requirements are distinction in their previous graduate work (equivalent to at least a McMaster B+), and strong letters of reference. - 2.
 Students enrolled in a Master's program at McMaster University may be transferred to the Ph.D. program prior to completion of the Master's degree.
 Not sooner than two terms and no later than 22 months after initial registration in the Master's program here, students may request to be reclassified as Ph.D. students.
-After proper review, the department will recommend one of the following: - a. admission to Ph.D. studies following completion of the requirements for the Master's degree; - b. admission to Ph.D. studies without completion of a Master's program; - c. admission to Ph.D. studies but with concurrent completion of all requirements for a Master's degree within two months from the date of reclassification; - d. refusal of admission to Ph.D. studies.
+After proper review, the department will recommend one of the following: - a. admission to Ph.D. studies following completion of the requirements for the Master's degree; - b. admission to Ph.D. studies without completion of a Master's program; - admission to Ph.D. studies but with concurrent completion of all requirements for a Master's degree within two months from the date of reclassification; - d. refusal of admission to Ph.D. studies.